 10. Underwater Hockey

 Known as “Octopush,” underwater hockey is exactly what it sounds like.
-Invented to keep ice hockey teams busy in the offseason, two teams try to maneuver a puck along the bottom of swimming pool and score in the opposite team’s goal.
+Invented to keep ice hockey teams busy in the offseason, two teams try to maneuver a puck along the bottom of swimming pool and score in the opposing team’s goal.
 Not only is the random sport now played around the world, but the CMAS is the sport’s international governing body and is officially recognized by the Olympics and the World Games, among others.

 9. Extreme Ironing

 Ironing your shirts never seemed so ridiculous.
-Grab your ironing boards, a few climbing ropes, and get started with this sport first invented in England in 1980 by extreme ironing pioneer Tony Hiam.
+Grab your ironing boards, a few climbing ropes and get started with this sport first invented in England in 1980 by extreme ironing pioneer Tony Hiam.
 In concentrations such as Urban, Water, Forest, Lauda, and Freestyle, the first Extreme Ironing World Championships were held in 2002, and it’s become a global phenomenon ever since.
 If you want to break a world record, the De Waterman Diving Club even owns the world record for 173 people ironing underwater for 10 minutes back in 2011.

 8. Shin Kicking